Best Personal Finance Tools for Self-Employed Workers 2026

 - Automated recurring investments

-- Educational content integrated into the app
+- Educational content built into the app

 - IRA accounts available (Roth and Traditional)